 The process of diagnosing Whipple disease typically includes the following tests:

 - Physical exam.
 Your doctor will likely begin with a physical exam, looking for signs and symptoms that suggest the presence of this condition.
 For example, your doctor may look for stomach tenderness and skin darkening, particularly on sun-exposed parts of your body.

 Biopsy.
 An important step in diagnosing Whipple disease is taking a tissue sample (biopsy), usually from the lining of the small intestine.
 To do this, your doctor typically performs an upper endoscopy.
-The procedure uses a thin, flexible tube (scope) with a light and a camera attached that passes through your mouth, throat, esophagus and stomach to your small intestine.
-The scope allows your doctor to view your digestive passages and obtain biopsies.
+The procedure uses a thin, flexible tube (scope) with a light and a camera attached that passes through your mouth, throat, windpipe and stomach to your small intestine.
+The scope allows your doctor to view your digestive passages and take tissue samples.

 During the procedure, doctors remove tissue samples from several sites in the small intestine.
 This tissue is examined under a microscope in a lab.
 He or she looks for the presence of disease-causing bacteria and their lesions, and specifically for Tropheryma whipplei bacteria.
 If these tissue samples don't confirm the diagnosis, your doctor might take a tissue sample from an enlarged lymph node or perform other tests.

 A DNA-based test known as polymerase chain reaction, which is available at some medical centers, can detect Tropheryma whipplei bacteria in biopsy specimens or spinal fluid samples.